Gears of War: Judgment

+Development on Judgment began in 2011 after the release of Gears of War 3.
+Epic Games recruited People Can Fly after their previous collaboration on Bulletstorm the same year.
+The developers decided to set the game before the first game and follow Baird and Cole prior to meeting Marcus Fenix and Dominic Santiago.
+Rob Auten and Tom Bissell wrote the game's story, while Steve Jablonsky composed the score with Jacob Shea.

-Gears of War: Judgment received positive reactions from critics, but underperformed commercially, selling 1 million copies by August 2013.
+Gears of War: Judgment received positive reactions from critics, but a mixed reception from fans.
+The game underperformed commercially, selling only 1 million copies by August 2013.

 Gameplay

 Like its predecessors, Gears of War: Judgment is a third-person shooter, with an "over the shoulder" perspective and cover system.

 The main campaign is divided into six chapters, each with several missions.
 Unlike the previous games in the series, which used very large, open environments, missions are self-contained portions of the overall story and returning to earlier missions' settings is never possible.
 Each mission is scored on several criteria including the number of kills by the player, head shots, and gibs, and up to three stars are awarded.
 During each mission an optional, harder setting is available mandates certain criteria such as a time limit or a restriction on usable weapons; doing so increases the score.
-Obtaining 40 stars unlocks the separate "Aftermath" campaign, which consists of one chapter and is a follow up to the Gears of War 3 campaign.
+Obtaining 40 stars unlocks the separate "Aftermath" campaign, which consists of one chapter and is a follow-up to the Gears of War 3 campaign.
 Aftermath does not award stars or offer the harder setting seen in the Gears of War: Judgment campaign.